 Q. relative pronouns grammar.

 The relative pronoun i is very generic.
-It can refer to a person (“who”) or a thing (“what”), it can be the subject of the subordinate clause (“who art in Heaven”) or the object (“what you judge good”), and it can be singular (“who”) or plural (“those”).
+It can refer to a person (“who”) or a thing (“what”), it can be the subject of the subordinate clause (“who art in Heaven”) or the object (“what you judge good”), and it can be singular (“who”) or plural (“those who”).
 Though it superficially resembles the definite article, it is distinct from it, as shown in the fourth example which has both a definite article i “the” and a relative pronoun i “who”.
-It seems that this generic relative i is indeclinable, however, which is a strong indication that it is related to or derived from the definite article, which is likewise indeclinable.
+It seems that this generic relative i is indeclinable, which is a strong indication that it is related to or derived from the definite article which is likewise indeclinable.

 who rel. per. ye, pl. i